nobodyme/blog/content/blog/decoupling-aws-cloudformation-templates/index.md

 </div>
 </br>

-In our specific case, we wanted to pass an extra command-line argument to our python script along with `jobId` and `role`.
+In our specific case, we wanted to pass an extra command-line argument to our python script along with `jobId` and `role` and that updated the output value or the logical id of the resource, since it created a new version of the batch definition. </br>
+(Note: Not all updates change the output value)

 Now, what do we do? </br>